English cricket launches anti-racism plan after companion earthquake - ExBulletin

 English cricket launches anti-racism plan after companion earthquake

-London (AFP) – The English cricket club’s director said the sport was hit by an “earthquake” when he announced an anti-racism action plan on Friday in response to the scandal over the great companion.
+LONDON (AFP) – England’s cricket club director announced an anti-racism action plan on Friday in response to the Azim Rafeeq scandal, acknowledging an “earthquake” that has hit the sport in recent weeks.

 The 12 measures revealed by England and Wales Cricket Board include a review of dressing room culture, work to help non-white and underprivileged players pursue their careers in the game and a commitment to increasing diversity in county councils.

+The Pakistan-born former cricketer Rafiq gave a harrowing testimony before lawmakers last week in which he said his career was ended due to the racial abuse he received while in the English county of Yorkshire.

-“The past few weeks have been very difficult for cricket,” ECB CEO Tom Harrison told a news conference.
+“The past few weeks have been very difficult for cricket,” European Central Bank CEO Tom Harrison told reporters.
 “It feels like an earthquake hit us.

 “The most damning part about Azeem’s testimony is that he doesn’t want his son to be a part of the game.
 That is, for someone at my job, the hardest thing you can hear.”